The Bayes cost in the binary decision problem: Abstract

 \section{Abstract}

-The problem of quantum state discrimination between two wave functions with fixed prior is considered.
-The optimal minimum error probability for the state discrimination is known to be given by the Helstrom bound.
-A new strategy is introduced here whereby a series of `negative-result experiments' \`{a} la Renninger is carried out to modify the wave function.
-The resulting wave function is then probed using a conventional optimal strategy, and the error probability is calculated.
-It is shown that in some cases the Helstrom bound can be violated, i.e. the state discrimination can be realised with a smaller error probability.
+The problem of quantum state discrimination between two wave functions on a ring is considered.
+The optimal minimum-error probability is known to be given by the Helstrom bound.
+A new strategy is introduced by inserting either adiabatically or instantaneously an impenetrable barrier.
+The insertion point, independent of the shape of the initial wave function, becomes a node.
+The resulting modified wave functions can be, if the initial functions are judiciously chosen, distinguished with a smaller error probability, and as a consequence the Helstrom bound can be violated under idealised conditions.